Sanaag

 Sanag (Sanaag, سَنَاج) is an administrative region (gobol) in north eastern Somaliland.
 Sanaag has a long coastline facing the Gulf of Aden to the north, and is bordered by the region of Sahil to the west, Sool to the south and Somalia to the east.
 The region is disputed by the self-declared Republic of Somaliland and Puntland, a Federal Member State of Somalia.
 Its capital city is Erigavo.
 Sanaag is the largest region of Somaliland, accounting for 35% of Somaliland's total land area.

 The region is partially controlled by Puntland and Somaliland.
-Puntland disputes the Harti inhabited parts of region as being part of Somaliland while the later claims the entire region based on the British Somaliland boundaries.
+Puntland disputes the Harti-inhabited parts of region as being part of Somaliland, while the latter claims the entire region based on the British Somaliland boundaries.

 Territorial dispute

 The Sanaag region is disputed between Somaliland and Puntland.
 Somaliland effectively controls the western and central parts of Sanaag.
 Puntland has effective control over Badhan and other areas in the east.
 Somaliland has declared its claim to all of Sanaag, but some areas (that it struggles to control) do not actually participate in Somaliland's elections.